 Innovation is coming at us fast, in every aspect of our lives.

 The U.S. Credit Rating Agencies and Insurer innovation

 Crediting rating agencies sat up and took a long, hard look at the impact of innovation on the long-term financial success of insurance companies.
 AM Best, the world’s first and also the largest credit rating agency, had indirectly included innovation through the various building blocks of its rating process.
 This changed in 2019 and became more center-stage when the agency sent out a draft report “Scoring and Assessing Innovation” that recognized the impact of disruptive and data technology for insurers and the fallout if insurance companies failed to invest in innovation.
 A year later, the venerable agency revised Best’s Credit Rating Methodology (BCRM) and it became effective immediately.
 Other independent rating agencies such as Demotech are likely to follow suit.

 AM Best defines innovation as a multistage process whereby an organization transforms ideas into new or significantly improved products, processes, services, or business models that have a measurable positive impact over time and enable the organization to remain relevant and successful.
 These products, processes, services or business models can be created organically or adopted from external sources.

 The blistering rate of technological development has got AM Best to include a score for innovation within the business profile component when giving an overall rating for carriers, while the others have not yet decided on a separate score for innovation.
 Agencies like Fitch say “innovation already bleeds into every component of our analysis”.
 The one common ground that all credit rating agencies agree on is the importance of innovation to the overall financial health of an insurance carrier.

 AM Best’s criteria for scoring innovation

-- Evaluation of a company’s innovation level is based on two main components — an input score and an output score.
+- Evaluation of a company’s innovation level for the U.S. is based on two main components — an input score and an output score.